Kjili/boardgame-quickrules/root.rst

 Strategy Against:
   | force Turmoil (especially effective early in the game), unless they are aiming for that
   | take out the roosts
-  | Woodland Alliance is a strong enemy to the Eyrie
+  | Woodland Alliance is a strong enemy to the Eyrie due to card loss
+  | Hundreds are a strong enemy to the Eyrie due to their easy recruiting of warriors, early-game strength and aggressive playstyle
 Eyrie vs Woodland Alliance
-  | destroy their sympathy with Despot, but do not move into clearings of which you own cards!, invoke martial law (have three warriors in adjacent clearings to theirs)
+  | destroy their sympathy with Despot
+  | do not move into clearings of which you own cards!
+  | invoke martial law (have three warriors in adjacent clearings to theirs)
+Eyrie vs Hundreds
+  | choose Charismatic leader and pick fights

 Woodland Alliance (reach 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^